-BUT WHAT IF I GET A “NO” AND THEY ASK ABOUT PRICE AGAIN?
+BUT WHAT IF I GET A “NO” AND THEY ASK ABOUT THE PRICE AGAIN?

 Here are a few choices that have helped me in that scenario:

-OPTION 3: If you know the price they would have to pay, give it and follow it with a hint at an incentive “The price is $_____ HOWEVER should you decide this is something you truly want, we would do everything possible to not let price stand in the way of us earning your business.
-I would just need to ask you a few quick questions to make sure what we have to offer would be a good fit for you, would that be ok?”
+OPTION 3: If you know the price they would have to pay, give it and follow it with a hint at an incentive “The price is $_____ HOWEVER, should you decide this is something you truly want, we would do everything possible not to let price stand in the way of us earning your business.
+I need to ask you a few quick questions to ensure our offer would be a good fit.
+Would that be ok?”

-Now, this doesn’t automatically mean I’m going to cut price.
+Now, this doesn’t automatically mean I will cut the price.
 We can address that once we get to the negotiating phase.
 Right now, we are just trying to get past the opener phase.
-Once we legitimately get to the negotiation phase, there are other ways to offer an incentive without cutting price.
+Once we legitimately get to the negotiation phase, there are other ways to offer an incentive without cutting the price.

 The Other is “How much Is It?”
 Scenario